marknorrapscm/lambda-thumbnail-generation/README.md

 ### 🎲 Why would I use this over AWS Transcoder?

 You wouldn't, necessarily.
 AWS Transcoder is good but very expensive compared to doing it yourself in Lambda.
-I have processed a few hundred short videos using the above source code / technique laid out in the article.
-The cost has been $0.00.
-Using AWS Transcoder it would have cost me several hundred USD.
+I have processed a few hundred short videos using the above source code / technique laid out in the article; the cost has been $0.00.
+AWS Transcoder costs around $0.45 per 60 minutes of video processed.